 Pregnancy is usually an exciting and happy time in a woman’s life.

-Yet for some women who are classified as ‘high risk’ it can be stressful and challenging.
+Yet for some women who are classified as a ‘high risk pregnancy’ it can be stressful and challenging.

 It can be overwhelming to hear you have a high risk pregnancy.